moble/PostNewtonian.jl/docs/src/python.md

    import numpy as np
    import matplotlib.pyplot as plt

-   # Start the Julia session and import the crucial jlconvert function
+   # Start the Julia session
-   from juliacall import Main as jl, convert as jlconvert
+   from juliacall import Main as jl

-   # Convenience function for constructing Vector in Julia
-   Vector = lambda a: jlconvert(jl.Vector, a)

    # Import `PostNewtonian` in the Julia session
    jl.seval("using PostNewtonian")

+   # Convenience function for converting to a Julia `Vector`
+   Vector = lambda a: jl.convert(jl.Vector, a)

    # Declare some parameters
    delta = 0.0